andrew/ultimate-awesome/README.md

 - [awesome-eta](https://github.com/sfischer13/awesome-eta) - :star: Useful resources for the Eta programming language.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [Awesome-Historic_al-Maps](https://github.com/stark1tty/Awesome-Historic_al-Maps) - Historic(al) Maps: Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic and Historical Maps.
+- [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .